Coparenting at Christmas, how to navigate Christmas when separated…

 If, despite your best efforts, you and your ex-partner cannot agree on Christmas plans, your only option may be to apply to the court to get orders for this period.
 The Federal Circuit and Family Court of Australia will always prioritise what is in the best interests of the children.
 However, be prepared for an outcome that may not align with your desires.

 If court proceedings are necessary, start the process early, as the court breaks for Christmas and there is often a rush of applications in the lead-up to the holidays.
 The cut off date for the Court to accept Applications are by 4pm on the second Friday in November of each year.
-So you will need to ensure that your paperwork is started with your Solicitor at least by mid-October.
+So will you will need to ensure that your paperwork is started with your Solicitor at least by mid-October.

 Christmas after separation can be a challenge, but it’s also an opportunity to embrace change and create new traditions.
 While the process may feel daunting, early planning, open communication, and focusing on the children’s needs will help make this festive season as smooth as possible for everyone involved.